 SEE ALSO: El Salvador Landmarks: Exploring El Salvador’s Rich History Via Its Famous Landmarks!

-The stones that make up the mosaic are of natural colors and were collected throughout the national territory.
+The stones that make up the mosaic are of natural colors and were collected throughout the Salvadoran territory.

-It includes a worker, a mother holding her son in her arms, and a girl, two female figures, one of them partially covered by a soldier, who is holding his rifle pointed down, in a peaceful attitude.
+The nine different sculptures blended into one include a worker, a mother holding her child in her arms, a girl, and two female figures.
+One of the female figures is partially covered by a soldier holding his rifle pointed downward in a peaceful gesture.

 MARTE Museum of Arts in El Salvador